Fourier transform vibrational circular dichroism: Step-scan instrumentation and biological applications

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Long, Fujin, "Fourier transform vibrational circular dichroism: Step-scan instrumentation and biological applications" (1998).
 Chemistry - Dissertations.
-Paper 105.
+105.